martingms/brainfuck.js/README.md

 * There are probably things that do not work yet, but more testing is required.
+* Write a js -> BF and a BF -> js compiler, just for fun.
 * ~~Does currently not support loops within loops~~